Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - Don't let toys, large pieces of equipment and furniture block windows, doors or traffic flows.

-- You should also clear up all the coats in the hallway.
+- Clear up all the coats in the hallway.

 - Make sure your house is spotless.
 This means cleaning walls, carpets, sofas, windows and all surfaces.

 - Focus particularly on cleaning the bathroom and kitchen, where grime can build up quickly.

 - Dust, polish, remove limescale and tackle tile grout.

 - You may have been putting it off, but now is the time to tackle those broken parts of the house.

 - This might include replacing broken light bulbs, repairing paint chips, giving the front door or walls a fresh lick of paint, or dealing with creaking hinges, dripping taps or cracked tiles.